jcseo1028/jcseo1028.github.io/_posts/2022-11-24-ATOMICHABIT.md

 - You can sharpen your focus with the two minute rule.
 - Make incremental changes and proceed in the right direction.

+#### Take Drastic Action

+- Make bad habits difficult through advance commitment.
+- Make good habits easier through advance planning.

+#### I Want it Now

+ - People prefer immediate rewards to delayed rewards.
+ - Delayed punishment are difficult to weigh and evaluate.
+ - Give yourself small but relevant treats.

+Laws so far(지금까지의 법칙)
+ : 1.
+Make it obvious
+   2. Make it attractive
+   3. Make it easy
+   4. Make it satisfying

+#### Keeping on Track

+- Don't overlook the satisfaction of making progress.
+- Tracking can be simple or automated like providing a visual illustration of progress.
+- "Don't miss twice"
+- Measure the right things.

+#### Be Accountable

+- Inversion of the Fourth Law : Make it Unsatisfying
+- Make a habit contract.
+- Find an accountability partner.

+#### Genetics Versus Hard Work

 ---